Arts and Artifacts Indemnity Program: Domestic Indemnity

 Eligible objects include works of art, artifacts or objects, rare documents, books and other printed materials, photographs, films, and electronic materials.
 Such objects must have educational, cultural, historical, or scientific value.

 Note: For reasons of risk, the Federal Council is generally opposed to indemnifying oil on copper paintings, objects containing pastel, certain chalk, charcoal, lacquer, certain types of glass (including enamels), works on parchment or vellum, marquetry, frescoes, other fragile objects, and objects to be exhibited outdoors.
-Oversized objects (exceeding ten feet in any direction) and oil on wood panel paintings will be reviewed on a case by case basis.
+Oversized objects (exceeding ten feet in any direction) and oil on wood panel paintings will be reviewed on a case-by-case basis.
 Oil on single wood panels larger than two feet by three feet (with one dimension no greater than 24 inches) will not be indemnified.
 Please see Question 11(c) in the Indemnity Narrative instructions for more information.

 Indemnity Limits